JoseArias31/Git-and-GitHub/README.md

 *Tokens with HTTPS

-Everytime I use git with GitHub, I have to authenticate my account and syncronized both tools, there is a easy way to do it:
+Every time I use git with GitHub, I have to authenticate my account and synchronized both tools, there is an easy way to do it:

 1-Clasic sign in with the GitHub credentials.
 2-By using tokens(This is only for personal security access):